What Is Partnership?

 Results for KP members and patients

 Our Labor Management Partnership has delivered measurable results for KP members and patients.
 Most of the day-to-day work of the partnership is led by self-directed work teams—what we call unit-based teams (UBTs)—made up of frontline managers, employees and physicians.
 All teams are measured quarterly on several dimensions of performance, leadership and engagement.
-Highly engaged UBTs have achieved:
+According to KP's 2017 People Pulse survey, highly engaged UBTs have achieved:

 The Value Compass, which puts the needs of members and patients at the center of decision making and problem solving, guides the work of unit-based teams.